ibm-cloud-docs/power-iaas/faq.md

 {: faq}

 You can choose a pinning policy: *soft pin* or *hard pin*, to pin a VM to the host where it is running.
 When you *soft pin* a VM for high availability, PowerVC automatically migrates the VM to the original host.
 The PowerVC is migrated when the host is back to its operating state.
 When you *hard pin* a VM, the movement of the VM is restricted if the VM has a licensing restriction with the host.
 The VM movement is restricted during remote restart, automated remote restart, DRO, and live partition migration.
 The default pinning policy is *none*.

-You can choose to *soft pin* or *hard pin* a VM to the host where it is running.
-When you *soft pin* a VM for high availability, PowerVC automatically migrates the VM to the original host.
-The PowerVC is migrated when the host is back to its operating state.
-If the VM has a licensing restriction with the host, the *hard pin* option restricts the movement of the VM during remote restart, automated remote restart, DRO, and live partition migration.
-The default pinning policy is *none*.

 ## What does it mean to set an affinity or anti-affinity rule?
 {: #affinity}